 “Then in ’97, I think it was, Don Panoz was at the track and I met him for the first time.
-He’d started the American Le Mans Series in ’97, and was putting together the first-ever Petit Le Mans for 1998.” – The 24-hour race, using rules established by the ACO for Le Mans, is hosted at Road America in Georgia, USA, and remains an IMSA staple to this day – “A few months later, I get a phone call asking if I’d like to go and do the commentary.
+He was putting together the first-ever Petit Le Mans for 1998.” – The 24-hour race, using rules established by the ACO for Le Mans, is hosted at Road America in Georgia, USA, and remains an IMSA staple to this day – “A few months later, I got a phone call asking if I’d like to go and do the commentary.
 I thought it was a wind up at first!
-But I went, we put on a great show, and Radio Le Mans got picked up to do the full [American Le Mans Series] season for 1999.
+But I went, and we put on a great show.
 Only after I’d done America did I have my first lead commentary role at Le Mans when I got back in 1998.”

 So, just how big an impact did ‘the lad from Sun’erland’ have on his new audience, both at Le Mans and in the USA?
 Or rather, how big an impact did his accent have?

 “The excitement helps too!
 I remember Sebring one year, Emanuele Pirro – lovely bloke – made an outstanding overtaking manoeuvre into the hairpin at turn seven and went down the inside of about three people.
 I saw it in real time, leapt in the air, and said, ‘close the line, stop the press, don’t bother voting, THAT’s the best overtake of the year.’
 Remember this was the first race of the season!
-Then, and I’ve no idea where this came from, I said something like, ‘he was decisive, he was incisive, THAT was like a thermic lance through a scone.’
-A lot many people quote that one back to me.
+At the same race and at the same corner a few years later Pipo Derani made a similarly impressive overtake which has become one of Hindhaugh’s more famous pieces of commentary ‘Oh yes I have no idea where it came from, I said something like, ‘he was decisive, he was incisive, THAT was like a thermic lance through a muffin.’
+A lot of people quote that one back to me.
 I’ve even seen t-shirts!”

-Not that being play-by-play for Radio Le Mans has been without its troubles, of course.
-Many tend to forget that, together with wife Eve Hewitt – producer, social media manager, and deservedly lauded ‘responsible adult’ of the radiolemans.com team – John once used the money he’d earned selling his house to establish Radio Show Ltd, pay for a broadcasting licence AND take over both the running and commercial concerns of Radio Le Mans in its entirety in 2005 to stop the world’s most famous sports car radio program disappearing altogether.
+As well as being a play by play voice, many tend to forget that, together with wife Eve Hewitt – managing director, and deservedly lauded ‘responsible adult’ of the radiolemans.com team – in 2005 John used the money from selling his house to establish Radio Show Ltd. The company was originally incorporated to take over the running of Radio Le Mans – the FM and online service licensed by the ACO for the 24 hours of Le Mans - to ensure the continuation of the world’s most famous sports car radio service.
 Again, because passion.

-Other problems are more recurrent though.
-Popular as John Hindhaugh is, shooting from the hip during live broadcasts in sometimes disparaging fashion against some of sports car racing’s most beloved names, is always going to ruffle some feathers.
+Popular as John Hindhaugh is, shooting from the hip during live broadcasts in sometimes critical fashion against some of sports car racing’s most beloved names, is always going to ruffle some feathers.
 Be it with drivers, team personnel, or the fans themselves.
 Hey, if even Murray Walker had his haters…

-A pragmatic and experienced Hindy though knows that hot water is inevitable when it comes to motorsport broadcasting and its learned, passionate, and often times vocal fan base.
+A pragmatic and experienced Hindy though knows that hot water is inevitable when it comes to motorsport broadcasting.
 It can be awkward.
 It can be brutal.
 It can even, as we found out at Le Mans in 2013, be downright tragic.
 Critically though, it’s necessary.
-It’s always professional.
+And it’s always professional.

 “The beauty of what we do at Radio Show Ltd. is that we call the action the way we see it, and if we’re right, that’s great.
 If we’re wrong, we put our hand up and say, we’re really sorry.
 And that’s all you can do, because it’s live and it’s in the moment.